March 19, 2026

 What you eat has a direct impact on inflammation levels throughout your body, including around your spine.
 Adopting an anti-inflammatory diet can be a game-changer for managing spinal stenosis.
 This means focusing on whole foods that fight inflammation and avoiding those that trigger it.
 Fill your plate with foods rich in omega-3 fatty acids like salmon and walnuts, and plenty of colorful fruits and vegetables packed with antioxidants.
 Simple swaps, like choosing olive oil over vegetable oil, can also help reduce inflammation and support your overall spinal health.

-Using Mind-Body Techniques to Control Pain
+Mind-Body Techniques for Pain Control

 Managing spinal stenosis isn't just about your physical body; your mind plays a huge role, too.
 Mind-body techniques like gentle yoga, meditation, and tai chi can help you manage pain while also improving strength and flexibility.
 These practices teach you to connect with your body, improve your posture, and build core strength to better support your spine.
 Meditation and deep-breathing exercises can also help calm the nervous system, which can change your perception of pain and reduce the stress that often comes with a chronic condition.